Last Updated on May 30, 2022 by Sorin Petroj

 Firstly, this handle gives you great confidence in the table tennis racket and a sense of security when playing.
 That is why children and beginners need to choose this type of handle.

 Secondly, the center of gravity is closer to the handle and is suitable for players who prefer to attack with topspins.
-Also, the grip is very important, and that is why you should choose the handle that lies primarily in your hand.
+Also, the grip is essential, and that is why you should choose the handle that lies primarily in your hand.

 Flared handles are perfect for forehand shots, while the straight handles are great for players who often change their grips.

-The only downside of a straight handle is, it slips quickly in hand, making it challenging for users to control.
+The only downside of a straight handle is that it slips quickly in hand, making it challenging for users to control.
 However, the majority of the professionals make use of straight handles.

 Secondly, since you have the security of holding a table tennis racket in your hand, you will not slip or lose control.

 Thirdly, you have more joint flexibility.
-This means that you will find it easier to handle short balls or pimps that depend mostly on the work of your wrist.
+This means that you will find it easier to handle short balls or pimps that depend primarily on the work of your wrist.

-Moreover, when playing backhand, the handle is more favorable because it gives you the opportunity to catch the corner better.
+Moreover, the handle is more favorable when playing backhand because it allows you to catch the corner better.

 Anatomical handles for table tennis rackets are for high comfort and natural grip within the hand.
 These are for those players who love keeping the exact grip.
-They are quite rare too.
+They are pretty rare too.

-I personally use this type of handle for the reason that it gives me security in my hand, considering that I play in the first league of Serbia.
-That means that I am a player with a lot of experience, but I am not among the national team and world players.
+I use this type of handle because it gives me security in my hand, considering that I play in the first league of Serbia.
+That means I am a player with many experiences, but I am not among the national team and world players.

 With the training of 5 times a week and playing on a professional level, I recommend this type of handle.
-This means that if you have mastered all the techniques and strokes during your career, but you are still not among the best, it can be good for you to make the most of your potential without losing safety due to less training.
+If you have mastered all the techniques and strokes during your career, but you are still not among the best, it can be good for you to make the most of your potential without losing safety due to less training.